-The Designated Greenfield Areas are expected to accommodate significant growth over the 2051 horizon of this Plan as they develop as Strategic Growth Areas, Community Areas, and Employment Areas.

-f) Designated Greenfield Area that are planned to become Community Areas (identified as DGA Community Areas on Schedule 2) shall achieve an overall minimum density of 55 residents and jobs combined per hectare.
-Employment Areas (identified as Town Employment Areas on Schedule 2B, 3A and 3E) shall achieve an overall minimum density of 50 jobs per hectare.
-Employment Areas identified as Regional Employment Areas on Schedule 2B, and as Highway 404 Employment Area on Schedule 3A and 3E shall achieve an overall minimum density of 55 jobs per hectare and within Mount Albert and Holland Landing Identified on Schedules 3A and 3E shall achieve an overall minimum density target of 25 jobs per hectare.

-g) Development applications within the existing Secondary Plan Areas of Holland Landing, Sharon, Queensville, and Mount Albert that have been approved prior to the adoption of this Plan, but for which all required Planning Act approvals have not been received, shall be reexamined to determine if 50 residents and jobs per hectare in the developable area can be achieved.
+- d) The Designated Greenfield Areas are expected to accommodate significant growth over the 2051 horizon of this Plan as they develop as Strategic Growth Areas, Community Areas, and Employment Areas. - be) Designated Greenfield Area that are planned to become Community Areas (identified as DGA Community Areas on Schedule 2) shall achieve an overall minimum density of 55 residents and jobs combined per hectare.
+The Designated Greenfield Areas that are planned to become Employment Areas (identified as DGA Employment Areas on Schedule 2) shall achieve an overall minimum density of 50 jobs per hectare. - f) Development applications within the existing Secondary Plan Areas of Holland Landing, Sharon, Queensville, and Mount Albert that have been approved prior to the adoption of this Plan, but for which all required Planning Act approvals have not been received, shall be re-examined to determine if 50 residents and jobs per hectare in the developable area can be achieved.
 The Green Lane Secondary Plan Area has been designed to meet, or exceed a minimum density of 70 residents and jobs per hectare in the developable area.